Recognising Procurement as the Catalyst for Change

 As businesses look to respond to these trends, many – even those with a deep commitment to sustainable practices – are struggling to fully unlock the opportunities within their organisations.
 Becoming a more sustainable business requires a ‘whole of business’ approach.
 But there’s a growing recognition that procurement has a central, and often overlooked, role to play.

 Third-party spend can account for a significant percentage of revenues – so there is great potential here to reduce the environmental and social impact.
-In fact, have identified the supply chains of giant multinational companies as the source of almost one-fifth of the world’s carbon emissions.
+In fact, Chinese and European researchers have identified the supply chains of giant multinational companies as the source of almost one-fifth of the world’s carbon emissions.

 The role of procurement is to identify and mitigate risks whilst capturing opportunities.
 In many situations, mitigating these risks can lead to the identification of environmental and social improvements that deliver value to an organisation.
 Procurement is also key to unlocking the collective expertise and knowledge of suppliers.
 It is important that these suppliers understand what the business wants to achieve – from there, it is possible to work collaboratively to suggest and implement sustainable alternatives.